ARMmbed/mbed-os/docs/design-documents/tools/cmake_components.md

 ## Components as static libraries

-It is known problem with static libraries - weakly linked symbols are not resolved with strong symbols as someone would have expected.
+It is a known problem that weakly linked symbols are not resolved with strong symbols with static libraries.
 We won't disallow linking with static libraries, just internal Mbed OS components should be object libraries to avoid the problem with weakly symbols as many of the components rely on them.

 ### Using whole-archive to workaround weak symbols limitation